Oxford Street - Horse-drawn Funeral Protest

 * For immediate release *

-Stop Killing Cyclists Co-organiser Donnachadh McCarthy said:
+Stop Killing Cyclists Co-organiser Donnachadh McCarthy also said:

 *Stop the Killing Coalition includes: Westminster Living Streets, Campaign Against Climate Change, Stop Killing Cyclists, London Green Party, Safer Oxford Street Campaign, The Ecologist Magazine, Permaculture Magazine.